 Highly undervalued skills in this respect are articulating yourself in speech and active listening.
 Maybe we could fit those in somewhere.

 I’m more divided where arithmetics are concerned.
 Being able to do basic calculus is certainly important, such as a + b = c.
 So is being able to do some practical math, such as “I want to paper this room.
 How much wallpaper do I need?”
-However, everything that goes beyond practical usage should be offered for those who might need it in their later lives, but voluntary.
+However, everything that goes beyond practical usage should be offered for those who might need it in their later lives, but should be voluntary.

 All other existing subjects, in my opinion, can be summarized into the following categories: